 Mental health and safety

-This section outlines your company’s policy for maintaining the mental health and safety of its team members.
-It includes how to take sick leave for mental health reasons, what measures the company has in place to protect the mental health of its people, and how to access emergency mental health resources.
+This section outlines your company’s policy for maintaining mental health in the workplace and safety of its team members.
+It includes how to take sick leave for mental health reasons, the company’s measures to protect the mental health of its people, and how to access emergency mental health resources.

 Hybrid and remote working policies